rackerlabs/genestack/openstack-cloud-design-regions.md

 # Regions

 Regions are separate physical locations served by a single cloud.
-In OpenStack, a Region is defined as an independently deployed cloud excepting Keystone and Horizon or Skyline.

 ## Designing Services for Multiple Available Zones